Theming

 How the styling works

-BlogMore embeds a single stylesheet (static/style.css) in every generated
+BlogMore embeds several stylesheets in every generated site:

 Dark mode colour variables